+The Northwest Arkansas Municipal Arts Alliance (MAA) convenes municipal leaders across the region to shape a coordinated policy agenda.
 Through this year-long program, MAA equips leaders with policy tools, introduces them to a national network of peers, and contributes to a shared regional strategy.
 Centering arts and creativity, MAA integrates cross-disciplinary connections to pressing issues including creative workforce development, placemaking, active public realm, and diversity and belonging.

-The MAA initiative addresses a need state by regional leaders: as public spaces, cultural venues, and civic life are transforming across Northwest Arkansas, cities are seeking to foster an inclusive creative ecosystem and to invest in character of place.
+The MAA initiative addresses a need stated by regional leaders: as public spaces, cultural venues, and civic life are transforming across Northwest Arkansas, cities are seeking to foster an inclusive creative ecosystem and to invest in character of place.

-A community of practice
+A Community of Practice

-MAA will be conducted by CACHE staff, in consultation with program participants.
-It will invite national experts—in domains ranging from cultural planning to municipal finance—to provide inspiration to the cohort and to consult them on specific projects.
+The program is organized around a series of regular gatherings, or “sessions,” conducted by CACHE staff, in consultation with program participants.
+MAA invites national experts—in domains ranging from cultural planning to municipal finance—to provide inspiration to the cohort and to consult them on specific projects.

 Arts and Economic Prosperity 6